You’re never too old to live healthy

 Get moving

-By age 75, about 1 in 2 women do not engage in any physical activity.
+By age 75, about 1 in 2 women does not engage in any physical activity.
 But physical activity can help people of all ages—even those with serious health problems.
-For instance, muscle-building physical activity can help people with heart failure in ways that medicine cannot.
+For instance, the muscle-building physical activity can help people with heart failure in ways that medicine cannot.
 Talk to your doctor about safe ways for you to become active.

 Eat healthy food